Rohit6094/SPP-ML/README.md

-Open a web browser and navigate to http://127.0.0.1:5000/.
+Open your web browser and navigate to http://127.0.0.1:5000.

-Fill out the student details form and click "Predict Grade" to see the results.
+Input student details via the form and click "Predict Grade" to see results.

 File Structure